lav30/nobelprizes/index.md

 ### 5. Age Distribution of Nobel Prize Awardees
 This graph represents a kernel density estimate (kde), which is used to visualize the distribution of observations related to a particular feature.
 The solid line represents the expected distribution and the histogram represents the distribution of the 'Age' feature.
-This grapgh essentially represents the underlying probability density function of the distribution.
+This graph essentially represents the underlying probability density function of the distribution.

 ![Title](Images/e.png?raw=true "Title")